ufidon/java/mod6/assignments/README.md

 ## Q1: BMI server (textbook programming exercises 33.2)

 - Write a server computing BMI (Body Mass Index) and test it with the given [BMIClient](./code/BMIClient.class)
-  - **Note**: the server must be able to handle multiple clients simultaneously with multiple threads
+  - **Note**: the server must be able to
+    - handle multiple clients simultaneously with multiple threads
-  - port number: 8000
+    - listen on port number: 8000
   - **Note: How to run the BMIClient?**
     - Download the given [BMIClient](./code/BMIClient.class) and save it in your current working folder where you save your BMIServer.java
     - Open a command prompt window, *cd* into your working folder